OtherActive

 The processing fee is DKK 6,810 (approximately USD 1,000).
 This fee is payable when you submit your application through the official Danish Immigration Service portal.

-The structured data indicates that local work is permitted on the Pay Limit Scheme, but does not specify whether you are restricted to your sponsoring employer or can work for multiple employers.
-You should clarify this with the Danish Immigration Service or your employer before accepting the position.
+Local work is permitted under the Pay Limit Scheme, but whether you are restricted to your sponsoring employer or can work for multiple employers has not been officially clarified.
+Confirm this with the Danish Immigration Service or your employer before accepting the position.

 Ready to Apply?